How Can I Become a Driver's Ed Instructor?

 What Salary Could I Earn?

-According to the U.S. Bureau of Labor statistics (BLS), in 2013, the median salary for self-enrichment education instructors, which could include driver's education instructors, was $35,500.
-The job outlook is stated as a 14% increase between 2012 and 2022.
+According to PayScale.com, the median salary for driving instructors as of May 2015 was $39,967.
+The U.S. Bureau of Labor Statistics noted that the projected job outlook for self-enrichment education instructions, which could include driver's education instructors, was 14% between 2012 and 2022.